 10,036 km so far.

 All the problems I thought might arise today, didn’t come to pass.
-We were planning on catching the 9am ferry to Ha Long.
+We were planning on catching the 9am ferry from Cat Ba to Ha Long.
 I thought our alarm might not go off, or we might not make it all the way across the island in time.

 I thought maybe the ferry wouldn’t run, or that we’d been given misinformation about the time.